7 Best WordPress Hosting in 2024 to Host any WordPress Sites

 Honorable Mentions

-Nexcess: It’s a great, tightly packed hosting service with a good user interface, affordable plans, an auto-scalable solution, and email hosting.
-Their plans are very suitable for agencies, in my opinion.
+Nexcess: It’s a great hosting service with a good user interface, affordable plans, an auto-scalable solution, and email hosting.
+In my opinion, their plans are very suitable for agencies.
 Plans start at $21/month, and their performance is above average (not bad, but they can’t beat competitors).

 FastComet: They are just another cPanel shared hosting service.
 They have had mixed performances in the last five years.
 They performed very well in 2023 benchmarks but showed a poor uptime in 2024 data (till August).
 Considering the long-term data, we cut them out as A2 Hosting, GreenGeeks, and Hostinger do a better job.